 Recovering from an eating disorder

-Recovering completely from an eating disorder takes time and can be hard, but it is possible and happens for lots of people.
+Recovering completely from an eating disorder takes time and can be difficult, but is possible and happens for lots of people.

 How long does recovery take?

-Some people find the less time you’ve had your eating disorder, the easier it is to recover.
+Some people find the less time you’ve experienced an eating disorder, the easier it is to recover.
 However, try to remember that anyone can recover even if you’ve have had an eating disorder for a longer period of time.

 - not having to live your life in fear or with self-hatred and sadness